gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2015-09-28-levels-collision.md

 to the Link object.

 Now we get to the trickier part of calculating collisions between Link and the red tiles.
 The fun bit is that Link’s dimensions are bigger than a cell.
 Link is, in fact, 2 cells wide and just over 3 cells tall.
-At first glance you would expect, then, to check two cells above and below and three cells left and right.
-But given that this is an isometric game, it is supposed to give the illusion that we are looking down at an angle, so you would expect that Link’s head would pass over objects, but his body would not which, in LTTP, it does.
+At first glance you might expect to check the two cells above, the two cells below and the three cells left and right.
+But given that this is an isometric game, it is supposed to give the illusion that we are looking down at an angle, so you would expect that Link’s head would pass over objects, but his body would not.
 Contrary to Link’s image height of 25px, his collision height will be the same as his width.
 For the purposes of tile collision, then, Link is really a 16x16 block.

 The way I have currently implemented tile-based collision is probably horribly inefficient, and/or stupid.
 But that’s what this process is all about.
 The idea is as follows: